 “Pop music” is an interesting genre.
 As its name implies, “popular music” is a catch-all phrase for music made for a widespread, common audience.
 This isn’t a bad thing; actually, given its wide appeal and accessibility, it can be a very powerful form of music.

 Unfortunately, modern pop music has gotten pretty bad in the last few decades.
+Just the other day, a relative was asking me, “Brian, since you’re a music teacher, can you tell me why modern music is so awful?”

 Given how trends change over time, it makes sense that popular music changes too.
 Change isn’t the problem; rather, it’s a combination of agendas and mindsets that have caused popular musicians to “sell out.”